Drytown, California: History

-The Claypipers also purchased the house across Spanish Street from the theater, constructed a "dorm" addition, and used it as a base of operations on show days and work days (mostly on weekends).
+The Claypipers also purchased the house across Spanish Street from the theater, constructed a "dorm" addition, and used it as a base of operations on show days and work days.

 Following a fire in 1985, the theater was completely re-built and a second story was added to the Piper Playhouse.
 The Claypipers continued performing melodramas until closing their doors for good in 1994.
 The house on Spanish Street was sold a few years later, and the theater was ultimately sold in 2010.

 In the early 1960s, the Claypipers purchased a "fire engine" for Drytown — a well used but serviceable Red Ford 1-Ton pickup truck with built-in 400 gallon water tank and pump — and constructed a "fire station" (garage) building to house it on the west side of the 'T' intersection of Spanish St and New Chicago Road.
 In 1963, the 3 man volunteer Drytown Fire Department was called out three times, and saved two of the three homes involved.
 The third was fully engulfed in flames before the call came in, but they were able to prevent the adjacent propane tank from erupting as well as the spread of the fire to the very dry surrounding grassy fields.
 In January 2010, the "fire engine" was nowhere to be found, and the "fire Station' building had been fitted with man-doors and had a 'For Rent' sign on it.